Asymptotic control theory for a system of linear oscillators: Singular trajectories

-More precisely, an integral curve of the latter system is contained in the attractor, if along the curve the inequality $|f|\leq1/\rho$ holds.
-Note that the nontrivial existence issue of the integral curve is already solved by Theorem \ref{motion2}.
+More precisely, an integral curve of system (\ref{attractor_syst1}) is contained in the attractor, if the inequality $|f|\leq1/\rho$ holds along the curve.
+Note that the nontrivial existence and uniqueness issues for the integral curve is already resolved by Theorem \ref{motion2}.

 Thus, we get the following description of singular arcs of control (\ref{approx4}).
-Consider the dynamic system on the manifold
+Consider the dynamical system on the manifold